(Last Updated on : 29/03/2017)

-Indian National football team is governed by AIFF or All India Football Federation
+Indian National football team for both men and women is governed, funded and regulated by AIFF or All India Football Federation

 History of Indian National Football Team